 3.1.2.2.
-FlowCAM-Zoolmage training set
+FlowCAM-ZooImage training set - CNRS-LOG, IFREMER

 Material and methods.
-A living training set representative of each plankton community met in the Eastern English Channel was built using samples taken throughout 2013 (in the frame of the IFREMER Regional Nutrients Monitoring network) and 2014 (in the frame of the CNRS LOG DYPHYRAD transect).
+A living training set representative of each plankton community met in the Eastern English Channel was built using samples taken throughout 2013 (in the frame of the IFREMER Regional Nutrients and RE"HY Monitoring networks) and 2014 (in the frame of the CNRS LOG DYPHYRAD transect).
 Samples were digitized using an 8-bit greyscale benchtop FlowCAM® VS, for which the pump speed was set at 1.8ml.min-1.
 A 4X objective (40X overall magnification) coupled with a 300μm-depth flow-cell was used and samples were run in "AutoImage" operation mode.
 The analysis process, from raw images processing to statistical analysis, was carried out using the ZooImage 3.0-5 R package (Grosjean & Denis 2014).